flowzilla/Elfbar-Security-FiveM-Anticheat/README.md

 ## Info
 You have to write your own backend so that everything works properly. ( Panel: Banlist, Auth, Logs | Ac: Ban System, API and more )
-We have not made our backend open source, because we dont want every skid Anticheat to have a panel & bot etc soon If you are interested write to us, we might sell it on occasionally
+We have not made our backend open source, because we dont want every skid Anticheat to have a panel & bot etc soon If you are interested write to us, we might sell it on occasionally ( Not below 80-100€ )

 ## Screenshots of our Project
 ![Panel](https://r2.e-z.host/95b6da2b-7f6b-488b-826a-4e09878259ec/6qu1sh1l.png)